gatsbywpthemes/gatsby-wp-themes/examples/ginger/README.md

 **menuName** (optional)
 `(type: String, default: "main")`

+The WordPress name of the navigation menu that will be used.

 Ginger theme comes with one menu location.
 The navigation menu is displayed in the slide-in sidebar.
 You can choose any of the menus that you had created on your WordPress site by passing its name to the **menuName** option.